emilianvrd/Maneuvers/Science maneuvers/Fighting moves/General Martial Moves.md

 You strike a specific point to help your ally's attack.
 Make a Strike with a weapon you are wielding.
 On a hit, the target takes a -2 circumstance penalty to AC against the first Strike made by an ally before the start of your next turn.

 ### Called Strike
-    • You target a specific area of your foe's anatomy to debilitating effect.
-As a two-action activity, declare a part of your foe's anatomy to target and make a ranged weapon Strike.
+You target a specific area of your foe's anatomy to debilitating effect.
+As a two-action activity, declare a part of your foe's anatomy to target and make a Strike.
 If you hit and deal damage, the target takes one of the following effects, based on the body part you targeted.
 The GM should use the stated effects as a guideline when attacking creatures with stranger anatomy—for instance, applying the “arms” effect to a creature's tentacles if those are what the creature uses to attack.
-    • Arms The target is enfeebled 2 until the end of your next turn.
+* **Arms** The target is enfeebled 2 until the end of your next turn.
 On a critical hit, it's also enfeebled 1 for 1 minute.
-    • Head The target is stupefied 2 until the end of your next turn.
+* **Head** The target is stupefied 2 until the end of your next turn.
 On a critical hit, it's also stupefied 1 for 1 minute.
-    • Legs The target takes a –3-meter status penalty to its Speeds until the end of your next turn.
+* **Legs** The target takes a –3-meter status penalty to its Speeds until the end of your next turn.
 On a critical hit, it also takes a –1.5-meter status penalty to its Speeds for 1 minute.
-    • Wings If the target is flying using its wings, it immediately falls 8m (4 squares), or 12 on a critical hit.
+* **Wings** If the target is flying using its wings, it immediately falls 8m (4 squares), or 12 on a critical hit.
 The fall is gradual enough that if the target hits the ground, it takes no damage from the fall.

 ### Certain Strike
 Even when you don’t hit squarely, you can still score a glancing blow.
 As an action, make a Strike.
-It gains the following failure effect.
+It gains the following failure effect.\
-Failure: Your attack deals any damage it would have dealt on a hit, except you roll the lowest possible number on any dice the attack would deal.
+**Failure**: Your attack deals any damage it would have dealt on a hit, excluding all damage dice.

 ### Combat assessment
 1 action\